-Your organization must register with Grants.gov using your Login.gov credentials before applying.
+You must register with Grants.gov using your Login.gov credentials before applying.
 You must submit your application using Grants.gov Workspace or a Grants.gov system-to-system solution.
 Workspace is a shared, online environment where team members may simultaneously access and edit forms within a grant application.

-After you register and create an Organizational Applicant Profile, Grants.gov will email your E-Business Point of Contact to assign the appropriate roles to individuals within your organization.
-This includes the authorized organization representative (AOR), who will give you permission to complete and submit applications on behalf of your organization.
+After you register and create an Organizational Applicant Profile, Grants.gov will email your E-Business Point of Contact who can assign the appropriate roles to individuals within your organization.
+This includes the authorized organization representative (AOR), who will give permission to the appropriate individuals to complete and submit applications on behalf of your organization.

-If you have previously registered with Grants.gov, confirm that your registration is still active and that your authorized organization representative (AOR) is current.
+If you have previously registered with Grants.gov, confirm that your registration is still active and that your AOR is current.